Daibiloloari-Young/UK-Train-Rides-Analysis/README.md

 -	Refund Request: Whether the passenger requested a refund after a delay or cancellation

 Each of these variables contributes crucial insights, collectively painting a vivid portrayal of the UK Train Dataset.

+## Data Cleaning and Processing
+Ensuring data quality is an important step in any data analysis process, as it directly impacts the accuracy and reliability of insights, making sure they are free from errors.
+Clean data makes the analysis process smoother, helping researchers, analysts, and decision-makers to draw meaningful conclusions and make informed decisions based on the information.
+After thoroughly checking the data for quality and suitability, including looking for errors, inconsistencies, missing values, and duplicates.
+I found that the dataset is well-organized and consistent.
+However, several preprocessing and transformation steps were carried out to prepare the data for analysis.

+**Data Cleaning Steps**

+The following checks and cleaning steps were performed:

+- **Missing Values Check:**
+The dataset was checked for missing values across all columns.
+Most of the data was complete.
+However, some columns, like Reason for Delay, had empty cells.
+These were not errors.
+They simply mean that the train was not delayed and arrived on time.
+Because of this, the missing values were kept as they are, since they help show the difference between delayed and on-time journeys.

+- **Duplicate Records:**
+The dataset was checked for duplicate transaction records using the Transaction ID.
+No duplicates were identified.

+- **Data Type Validation:**
+Ensured all columns had appropriate data types:

+- Dates → Date format
+-	Times → Time format
+-	Price → Numeric format

+- **Consistency Check:**
+Verified uniform naming across categorical fields such as:

+- Payment Method (e.g., Contactless, Credit Card, Debit Card)
+-	Ticket Type (Advance, Anytime, Off-Peak)
+-	Ticket Class (Standard, First Class)
+The dataset was well-structured and required minimal cleaning.

+- **Additional Data Processing Steps**
+-
+**1. Creation of New Columns**
+To enhance analysis and enable deeper insights, new columns were created:

+- Month Column
+Extracted from Date of Purchase using:

+=TEXT([Date of Purchase], "MMM")
+Year Column
+Year Column
+Extracted using:
+=YEAR([Date of Purchase])

+Why This Was Important
+•	It enabled monthly and yearly trend analysis
+•	Allowed use of slicers for interactive dashboards
+•	Simplified grouping of data for pivot tables
+•	Improved readability compared to the raw date format These columns were essential for analyzing sales trends over time and identifying seasonal patterns.

+Data Analysis
+The primary aim of this analysis is to derive valuable insights from Pizza Sales Place data by conducting a comprehensive examination of key factors.
+This multifaceted exploration involves several pivotal objectives.
+Firstly, it seeks to know the total revenue and the sales trend, and how they change over time.
+Secondly, the analysis aims to identify the most used payment method by customers.
+Thirdly, a detailed investigation into the departure stations that generated the most revenue.
+Fourthly, to know the most used payment method to understand which the customer prefers.
+Lastly, to know the peak travel time.

+Key Benefits Include, Revenue Optimization: Helps identify high-performing stations, ticket types, and peak periods to improve revenue generation, Customer Insights: Identify customer preferences in ticket types, payment methods, and travel times, Service Improvement: It highlights refund patterns and delays, helping to improve service reliability and customer satisfaction, Data-Driven Decision Making: It also enables stakeholders to make informed decisions based on real data rather than assumptions
+As a result, this analysis provides insights addressing the following questions.